 However, inside Pizzeria Casanova is the epicenter of the action.
 This is where the pizzeria’s staff prepares Roman-style thin crust pizzas in two wood-fired ovens.

 After two decades in Lisbon, Pizzeria Casanova isn’t a hidden pizza gem.
 Since the pizzeria doesn’t take advance reservations, crowds queue nightly while waiting for an available table.
-It even gets crowded on weeknights, though the wait doesn’t usually take too long.
+It gets even more crowded on weekends, though the wait doesn’t usually take too long.

 We waited in line for about 20 minutes during our initial midweek summertime dinner and were rewarded with an outside table facing the water.
 We were also rewarded with Diavola and Napoletana pizzas served promptly along with an affordable, chilled bottle of San Pellegrino sparkling water.